Skip to main content

 --header "Authorization: Bearer $BASETEN_API_KEY"

 Each checkpoint also carries metadata for the base model, size, adapter config, and sync status.
-To fetch the actual weight files, pass the globally unique id value as the checkpoint_id argument: training_client.get_checkpoint_archive_url(checkpoint_id).
+To fetch the weight files, pass the globally unique id value as the checkpoint_id argument: training_client.get_checkpoint_archive_url(checkpoint_id).
 From a separate Python session where training_client isn’t in scope, construct tinker.ServiceClient() and call service_client.get_checkpoint_archive_url(checkpoint_id) instead.

 Skip the cold start on re-runs